Jean-Fred64/sega-adapter_MEGA65/README.md

-# Sega Mega Drive (Genesis) controller to Atari 8-bit adapter
+# Sega Mega Drive (Genesis) controller to MEGA65

-Adapt a Sega Mega Drive controller to the 9-pin Atari joystick standard using a Microchip PIC 16F1847 microcontroller.
+Adapt a Sega Mega Drive controller to the 9-pin joystick standard using a Microchip PIC 16F1847 microcontroller.

 ![An 8BitDo M30 controller above an uncased circuit board populated with